vsnthdev/alpa/api/docs/manual.md

 ### ⚡ Production configuration

-Provided example config file is best suitable for development & testing purposes.
+Provided example config file is best suitable for development & testing purposes only.
 We need to make some changes to the config file to make `@alpa/api` suitable for production environments.

 1. 🔒 **Changing username & password**